 We're pleased to announce the club has now been officially granted permission to change it's name and use the prefix Royal.
-With a new kit supplier (including on-line ordering) to be announced shortly things are on the up.

 If you are interested in joining the club please contact club secretary Dave Griffin at firstname.lastname@example.org.Volunteers